HappyCerberus/cpp-coding-interview/manuscript/004_trees_001_theory.md

 {full: true, community: true}
 # Trees

 Interview questions that include trees can be tricky, notably in C++.
-On a fundamental level, linked lists and trees are both directed graphs.
-Therefore you might expect that solving a problem involving a tree would compare in difficulty to a problem involving a linked list.
-Unfortunately, trees get no support from the standard library.
-There is no "tree" data structure or algorithms[^heapalgo].
+You might expect problems involving trees to be of similar complexity to linked lists.
+In fact, on a fundamental level, both trees and linked lists are directed graphs.
+However, unlike linked lists, trees do not get support from the standard C++ library.
+No data structure can directly represent trees, and no algorithms can directly operate on trees[^heapalgo].

 [^heapalgo]: You could argue that heap algorithms fit into this category.